Students choose Wittenberg for many different reasons. Here are some thoughts from some of our music majors:

 Grace Fischer ’20

-I am from Ostrander, Ohio and attended Buckeye Valley High School.
-I was involved in my high school’s SATB choir for two years and the SSA choir for two years and then the a cappella choir for my senior year.
+I am from Ostrander, Ohio, and attended Buckeye Valley High School.
+I was involved in my high school’s SATB choir for two years, the SSA choir for two years, and then the a cappella choir for my senior year.
 I was also involved in marching band, the color guard, for four years.
-I was also involved in theatre during high school, and dance outside of my school.
+Plus, I was involved in theatre during high school, and dance outside of my school.

 Why Witt?
 I chose Wittenberg because I fit.
 I felt when I walked on campus that I belonged there and could never see myself at any other school.
-The professors drew me and just made me fall in love with the school even more.
+The professors drew me in and just made me fall in love with the school even more.
 There were so many options for me to choose from and so many ways I could get involved on campus and I was excited to get started.
-That is really what made me choose Witt is because I couldn’t wait to get back there after every visit and also compared Witt to the other college’s I visited and couldn’t find anything I wanted more then to be a Witt student.
+That is really what made me choose Witt, because I couldn’t wait to get back there after every visit and also compared Witt to the other college’s I visited, and I couldn’t find anything I wanted more then to be a Witt student.

 Brian Schindehette ’20

 I am from Westerville, Ohio, just outside of Columbus.
 I attended Westerville South High School, the oldest of the three high schools in the area.
 While I was there, I was part of the drumline of our marching band for four years, a member of Westerville’s indoor drumline for two years, and I was part of our high school theatre troupe all four years, as both an actor and part of the pit percussion in musicals.
 I was also a part of our symphonic band all four years and jazz ensemble my senior year.